backstage/backstage/docs/features/kubernetes/configuration.md

 ##### `clusters.\*.name`

 A name to represent this cluster, this must be unique within the `clusters` array.
+Users will see this value in the Software Catalog Kubernetes plugin if `clusters.\*.displayName` is not set.

+##### `clusters.\*.displayName`

+An alternative name to represent this cluster.
-Users will see this value in the Software Catalog Kubernetes plugin.
+Users will see this value in the Software Catalog Kubernetes plugin if it's defined.

 ##### `clusters.\*.authProvider`